prathimacode-hub/Awesome_Python_Scripts/WebScrapingScripts/Internship-Internshala/README.md

 # Internship-Internshala Web Scrapping

+## Aim

+To create a python script using Beautifulsoup module to work with popular internship website - Internshala, and extract the internship details by filtering our needs.

+## Purpose

+The purpose of this project is to create a internship searching useful for students to find their internship.

 ## Short description of package/script

 - If standalone script, short description of script explaining what it achieves.